c0desBym3ta/Analyze-Permissions.ps1/README.md

 - **Logon Script Analysis**: Lists users with assigned logon scripts for enhanced visibility into login processes.
 - **PowerView Integration**: Utilizes PowerView for Active Directory enumeration.

-## What's New in Version 1.1
-- **Added optional -ASREPRoasting parameter to identify vulnerable accounts.**
-- **Added optional -LogonScripts parameter to list users with logon scripts.**
-- **Updated introductory banner and help menu with the latest features.**

 ## Prerequisites

 - **PowerShell 5.1 or later.**